duckdeathray/SafeRoute/docs/rls.md

 - Observers may read location points for sessions they are assigned to

 **Policy Logic:**
-- Access for owners is inferred via `route_sessions`
+- Access for owners and observers is inferred via `route_sessions`
-- Access for observers is